anthonyhfm/anthonyhfm/README.md

   </a>
 </div>

-<h3 align="center">Software Development for Mobile, Web and Desktop</h3>
+<h3 align="center">Software Development for Mobile, Web, and Desktop</h3>
 &nbsp;

 ------

 ## About Me
-Hi, my name is Anthony and I'm a young Software Engineer and Tech Enthusiast from Hamburg Germany.
-I started coding at a very young age and later studied and graduated as a **Computer Science Specialist for Software Development**.
+Hi, my name is Anthony, and I'm a young Software Engineer and Tech Enthusiast from Hamburg, Germany.
+I started coding at a very young age and later studied and graduated as a **Computer Science Specialist in Software Development**.

 ## Contact Me

 You can contact me via e-mail: **contact@anthonyhfm.dev**

-You can also add me on discord: **anthonyhfm**
+You can also add me on Discord: **anthonyhfm**